johanngan/pmd-bot/dynamicinfo/README.md

         - `bag()`: Ordered list of items currently in the bag
         - `canSeeEnemies()`: Flag for whether the player can see all enemies on the floor
         - `canSeeItems()`: Flag for whether the player can see all items on the floor
-        - `canSeeTraps()`: Flag for whether the player can see all traps on the floor
+        - `canSeeTrapsAndHiddenStairs()`: Flag for whether the player can see unrevealed traps and hidden stairs
-        - `canSeeStairs()`: Flag for whether the player can see location of the stairs without having found them through exploration
+        - `canSeeStairs()`: Flag for whether the player can see location of the stairs (both normal and hidden) without having found them through exploration

 Nodes with parentheses after their names are `StateData` objects, whose value should be accessed by calling them.
 Otherwise, they're just normal table fields (accessed without a call).